reeshuffled/reeshuffled.github.io/_posts/2024-04-02-Romance-as-a-Bad-Organizing-Principle.md

 - '2024'
 title: Romance as a Bad Organizing Principle
 slug: romance-as-bad-organizing-principle
-description: I believe that romance is not a good organizing principle for life or relationships.
+description: I believe that romance is not an optimal organizing principle for life or relationships.
 type: stub
 ---